niwayandm/niwayandm/README.md

 - 🎮 I play games and watch movies in my freetime.

-- 💻 Likes to explore Data Science or Programming opportunities.
+- 💻 I'd like to explore Data Science or Programming opportunities.

 ---